patricksavalle/devops-project-template/content/unit-test-methodology.md

 - [ ] Use Design-by-Contract to complement testing

-- [ ] Write high level tests for the new feature as a whole before implementing the feature's functionality
+- [ ] Write high level tests for the new feature as a whole **before** implementing the feature's functionality

-- [ ] Write lower level tests for the feature's internal parts **after** the implementation passes the high-level tests and it's design is satisfactory.
+- [ ] Write lower level tests for the feature's parts **after** the implementation passes the high-level tests and it's design is satisfactory.
-(to prevent continuously having to refactor the tests while the implementation's design still changes)
+   - this prevent continuously having to refactor the tests while implementation's design still changes
+   - these test now serve to prevent and help locate regression during refactors
+   - write these test based on requirements, not based on knowledge of the implementation

 - [ ] Always only test interfaces so you can optimize implementation without breaking tests